LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "api-resources --api-group """, show the core APIs api-resources --namespaced={true|false}, show APIs that do (or do not) support being namespaced api-resources --verb={create|delete|deletecollection|get|list|patch|update|watch}, show APIs that support the ``kubectl <VERB>`` explain --recursive <API>, explain all of the options for creating an object from that API explain <KIND> --api-version=<APIVERSION_NAME>/<APIVERSION_VERSION>, explain a specific version of an API explain <API>.spec, show all of the top-level spec options for the API edit <API> <OBJECT>, edit an existing object's YAML manifest "cluster-info", "show the clustered services and their status" "get nodes", "show all of the Nodes in the Kubernetes cluster"
+   "api-resources --api-group """, show the core APIs api-resources --namespaced={true|false}, show APIs that do (or do not) support being namespaced api-resources --verb={create|delete|deletecollection|get|list|patch|update|watch}, show APIs that support the ``kubectl <VERB>``
+   --as=<USER>, run a 'kubectl' command as a different user --as-group=<GROUP>, run a 'kubectl' command as a different group auth can-i --list, view all actions the current user can do auth can-i <VERB> <API>, view if the current user can do a specific action against an API auth can-i <VERB> <API> --as=<USER>, view if a different user can do a specific action against an API auth can-i <VERB> <API> --as-group=<GROUP>, view if a different group can do a specific action against an API explain --recursive <API>, explain all of the options for creating an object from that API explain <KIND> --api-version=<APIVERSION_NAME>/<APIVERSION_VERSION>, explain a specific version of an API explain <API>.spec, show all of the top-level spec options for the API config view, view the current Kubernetes config that is in use config get-contexts, view all available Kubernetes clusters from the config file config current-context, display the current Kubernetes cluster in use config use-context <CONTEXT>, temporarily manage a different Kubernetes cluster config use-context <CONTEXT> --namespace <NAMESPACE>, temporarily manage a different Kubernetes cluster and a different namespace config set-context --current, permanently manage a different Kubernetes cluster config set-context --cluster=<HOST>, set the cluster IP address or FQDN hostname to connect to for the current context config set-context --user<USER>, set the username for the current context config delete-context <CONTEXT>, delete login info to a specific cluster edit <API> <OBJECT>, edit an existing object's YAML manifest "cluster-info", "show the clustered services and their status" "get nodes", "show all of the Nodes in the Kubernetes cluster"